scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Sometimes a particular set of settings belongs together and should be saved.
 To collect them sacred offers the concept of named configs.
 They are defined similar to configurations using ``@ex.named_config``, dictionaries, or from config files.
-They can be added en-block from the commandline and from python, and are treated as a set of updates.
+They can be added en-block from the commandline and from Python, and are treated as a set of updates.

 .. example ??